Miguel98R/project2Pug/README.md

 Then visit http://localhost:3008/*

-*By default start on port 3008 , this can be modified in the environment vairables file
+*By default start on port 3008 , this can be modified in the index.js file

 **Mike Rosas 2020-2022. - HtmlToPug-Convertidor v1.0.0  - Desarrollado por: Jose Miguel Rosas Jimenez**